jeremytammik/tbc/a/1905_line_angle_dir_jig.md

 However, here Maarten comes to the rescue, saying:

-> In my command, I use a line-based detail item in combination with `PromptForFamilyInstancePlacement` to mimic that kind of behaviour.
+> In my command to rotate a the crop region of plan view, I use a line-based detail item in combination with `PromptForFamilyInstancePlacement` to mimic that kind of behaviour.

-> The command is used to rotate a the crop region of plan view.

-> Here is a video of the functionality:
+Here is a video of the functionality:

 <center>
 <video style="display:block; width:600px; height:auto;" autoplay="" muted="" loop="loop">